Prodis

 Runtime.

 Prodis ships the engine, contracts, local runtime, adapters, eval runner, and examples as open source.
-Install the adapter in a Django, FastAPI, or Spring service; it introspects what's already there and produces typed endpoint contracts the runtime validates plans against.
+Install the adapter in a Django, FastAPI, or Spring service; it introspects the API surface you already have and produces typed contracts the runtime validates execution against.
 Your APIs stay where they are.
 No parallel inventory, no rebuild around an AI framework.

 Django viewsets, serializers, permissions